elyerrlabs/laravel-runtime/README.md

 # Laravel Runtime

-Laravel Runtime is a lightweight **bridge library** built on top of the Laravel framework.
-It is designed to help you create **modular applications or mini-frameworks** that rely on Laravel only where it adds real value.
+**Laravel Runtime** is a lightweight **runtime control layer** built on top of the Laravel framework.

-Instead of extending or forking Laravel, this library constrains it.
+It was developed as the foundational package for **Elymod**, a modular mini-framework that enables the creation of **pluggable modules for an OAuth2 Passport Server**.

+Instead of extending, forking, or modifying Laravel, this package **constrains and orchestrates it**, exposing only the framework features that a custom runtime truly needs.

 ---